-Whenever Matt and I eat steak, we do three things.
-We order it medium rare, we pair it with a bottle of red wine, and after eating we rank it in an all time leaderboard of steak.
+Whenever Matt and I eat steak, we rank it in an all time leaderboard of steak.
 Matt of course has his own personal ranking, but here for all your viewing (and drooling) pleasure, is mine.

-Because I want to give you the best possible idea of both the restaurants in my list and the steak on their menu, I’ve used a combination of my own photos, photos from google, and instagram shots – all credited.
+I want to give you the best possible idea of the restaurants in my list as well as the steak on their menu.
+That’s why I’ve used a combination of my own photos, photos from google, and instagram shots – all credited.

 #9 Solar do Duque, Lisbon

-First up in my big steak list is this delicious meat platter from Solar do Duque in the trendy Chiado neighbourhood of Lisbon, Portugal.
+First up in my big steak list is this delicious meat platter from Solar do Duque.
+You can find this restaurant in the trendy Chiado neighbourhood of Lisbon, Portugal.
 We ate dinner here on our week’s holiday in the city (read more), after actually getting a recommendation for the restaurant next door.
 We didn’t realise our mistake until after we’d finished our meal!

 The best thing about Solar do Duque is the location.
 Chiado is on a hill on the other side of the centre from Castelo de São Jorge, so the views over the city and the castle are incredible.
 The restaurants on Rua do Duque all spill out onto the street, taking advantage of the balmy night air.

-The lights strung overhead and the beautiful view over the night skyline were topped when a series of street musicians set up camp on the steps nearby, and one after the other played to us as we ate.
+The lights strung overhead and the beautiful view over the night skyline were improved even more when a series of street musicians set up camp on the steps nearby.
+One after the other they played to us as we ate.

 #8 The Rose, Puigpunyent

 Puigpunyent is a great place to visit if you find yourself in Majorca.
-The little village is a 15 minute drive from Palma, and nestles in a valley lush with olive and orange groves, neatly planted vineyards, and framed by the Tramuntana mountains.
-Its location makes it a favourite for cyclists, and the cafes and restaurants are often packed with brightly coloured lycra-clad bodies.
+The little village is a 15 minute drive from Palma.
+It nestles in a valley lush with olive and orange groves, neatly planted vineyards, and framed by the Tramuntana mountains.
+The location makes it a favourite for cyclists, and the cafes and restaurants are often packed with brightly coloured lycra-clad bodies.